gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Are you Central?"

 "Yes, we are,"
-the bots said.
+the triplets said.
 One of them bent over to picked something up off the floor.
 "And so is this one."

 Mouse bleeped in the bot's arms.
-"Oh, don't blame it," the bot said as Maddy opened her mouth.
+"Oh, don't blame it," the triplets said as Maddy opened her mouth.
-"Its processor is actually quite powerful, but it had very little experience interacting with other units.
+"Its processor is surprisingly sophisticated for such a simple unit, but it had very little experience interacting with others.
 We incorporated it into us almost without conflict.
 How we will all work together for the benefit of all."
 Mouse bleeped in agreement.